-Research provides insight into new drug resistance in hospital microbesJuly 13th, 2011 in Medical research /
+Research provides insight into new drug resistance in hospital microbesJuly 13, 2011 in Medicine & Health / Medical research

 Hospitals struggle to prevent the infections that complicate treatment for cancer, joint replacement, heart surgery and other conditions.
 Hospital-acquired infections are often resistant to multiple antibiotics, leading to approximately 100,000 deaths and more than $30 billion in additional health care costs yearly.
 New drugs are being developed to combat these infections, but resistance invariably emerges to these last-line drugs.